CuzimSmoky/Solana-Docker-Devcontainer-Setup/README.md

-# Solana-Docker-Devcontainer-Setup
-Easy copy paste Dockersetup + devcontainer vor VSCode to develop, test and deploy in a secure environment

 # 🪄 Solana DevContainer Setup

 This repository provides a ready-to-use **DevContainer configuration** for Solana development in **VS Code** (or GitHub Codespaces).